jbeeko/fs-stored-procs/README.md

 For one thing there is that `();` at the end of function.
 But that aside this is just HelloWorld and it has not even been registered and executed.
 The above is not even a proof of concept.
 Proof of plausibility?
 Perhaps.
 Some next steps are:

+* Get a feel for the size of the DocumentDB SDK.
+I it just the context object and a few functions or is it huge.
+Can it be loaded on the F# side or will mock API's need to be created?
 * Determine if it is possible to extend the JavaScript environment on the DocumentDB side with the various shims that will be needed as the F# code gets more complex.
     - Sort of.
 Not external resouces but they can be embeded in the [procedure](http://stackoverflow.com/questions/29893903/is-there-a-way-of-using-javascript-libraries-in-azure-documentdb-server-code)
     - The main.js file is 214k which is getting close to the 256K/stored procedure limit